spelunky-fyi/overlunky/README.md

   - If you're playing with keyboard, the keys you type in the overlay still activate in the game too.
   - If you have problems with the entity list not populating, try starting the injector after reaching the camp.
 (Restart your game first!)
   - Mouse click coordinates are only translated correctly with the default zoom, e.g. they're not accurate inside shops.
+  - If you teleport while ledge grabbing or touching anything with physics, that thing is coming with you.
+Including - but not limited to - mounts, push blocks, ladders and colossal space ship heads.